We regularly release short films and recordings of our live webinars and Froebel Trust events.

 The webinar closes with discussion of the children’s state of 'in-between-ness', with suggestions for possible ways to improve refugee children’s lives and opportunities to play in Lebanon.

-Webinar: ‘Everyone’s a singer until someone says they’re not’
+Webinar: ‘Everyone’s a singer until someone says they’re not’ (recorded June 2020)

 Introduced by Dr Stella Louis, this webinar welcomes Dr Sacha Powell, CEO of the Froebel Trust, to give two readings with responses from Froebelian colleagues.